coscholz1984/GS_CNN/README.md

 ## 3. Instructions:

 ### 3.1.
+Display pattern formation in the Gray-Scott model

+Run a single simulation for a specific set of input parameters [seed] [D_u] [f] [k].
+For example, display a solution from the alpha class:

+   python gray_scott_2D.py 2 0.2 0.009 0.045

+Varying the seed will change the initial conditions randomly.
+In GStools.py the function get_dataset_parameter() returns a set of parameters for each class.

+### 3.2.
 Generate Training, Validation and Test Data for 2D convolution CNN case:

 Execute the following commands to generate training, validation and test datasets.
 Depending on your CPU, you can adapt the constant NTHREADS (default 8) to speed parallel execution.